-1.58e.
-The traditional approach comprises a complex operation of actively collecting information from individuals and households on a range of topics at a specified time, accompanied by the compilation, evaluation, analysis and dissemination of demographic, economic, and social data pertaining to a country or a well-delimited part of the country.
+1.69.
+The full field enumeration or traditional approach comprises a complex operation of actively collecting information from individuals and households on a range of topics at a specified time, accompanied by the compilation, evaluation, analysis and dissemination of demographic, economic, and social data pertaining to a country or a well-delimited part of the country.
 Members of the public respond to a census questionnaire, or interviewers are deployed to collect information from respondents.
 For interviewer-based censuses, enumerators assigned to different enumeration areas cover all households and persons in the enumeration area during a specified and usually short period of time in order to meet the requirements of universality and simultaneity.
 Either a single long form is universally canvassed, or a combination of short and long forms used.
 In the latter case, the short form contains only questions intended for universal coverage, while the long form is used to collect information from only a sample of households and population.
 This form usually contains detailed questions on a particular topic in addition to covering complex topics such as fertility.
 Both forms are utilized during the same time frame of the census.
 While the long form estimates are not based on full coverage, they are regarded as census output.
 Overburdening the census form is likely to adversely affect response rates and the quality of data.

-1.58f.
-Through modelling the full field enumeration with the continuous cumulative survey, it would be possible to generate yearly (or other interval) estimates of detailed characteristics of population and housing.
-The primary benefit of this approach is to provide more frequent and relevant data on the population and housing would be available when a census is conducted only once a decade.
+1.70.
+A variant of this approach consists in modeling the full field enumeration with a continuous cumulative survey, in order to generate yearly (or at other intervals) estimates of detailed characteristics of population and housing.
+The primary advantage of this approach is to provide more frequent and relevant data on the population and housing than would be available when a census is conducted only once a decade.
 However such a programme might be costly and technically difficult as it requires a multi-year of comprehensive planning, development and testing.

-1.58g.
+1.71.
 As various methods can be used for collecting the data, including a mailed or dropped-off questionnaire, the telephone, the Internet, personal visit follow-up, or a combination of such methods, countries employing the traditional design may utilize very different collection approaches in doing so.

-1.58h.
+1.72.
 The traditional census has merit in providing a snapshot of the entire population at a specified period and data for small geographic domains.
 In that sense, the traditional census is perhaps unique in nature.
 This approach is particularly suitable for countries requiring population numbers by various social and economic characteristics simultaneously for all geographical levels to meet the needs of planning and the allocation of funds.
-The delimitation of electoral boundaries also demands simultaneity, and for that reason also the traditional approach may be better.
-But at the same time, traditional census shave been singled out as the most elaborate, complex and costly data collection activity that national census offices undertake.
+The delimitation of electoral boundaries requires simultaneity, and for that reason also the traditional approach may be more appropriate.
+But at the same time, traditional censuses have been singled out as the most elaborate, complex and costly data collection activity that national statistical authorities undertake.
 In addition to costs, this complex task requires full awareness and agreement of the public to participate in it.
-Due to the complexity and expense of such censuses, they are usually undertaken only once every 5 or 10 years.
-Hence census data are often several years out of date.